vedinrs/ThimbleberryGenomeAssembly/workflow.md

 echo "Finished job at `date`"
 ```

+Note: "-D /project/def-mtodesco/vschimma/packages/juicer/" is incredibly important as you are directing juicer.sh to where all the other juicer commands are being stored.

 ## Scaffold assembly using yahs

 Make a directory for the output from yahs called /yahs-outfiles.
 Then, run this job: